Media, Entertainment & Journalism Careers

 Georgetown offers a number of opportunities for Hoyas to get involved.
 Check out Georgetown Entertainment and Media Alliance (GEMA) and GEMA’s senior year externship to New York or Los Angeles.
 Georgetown also offers minors in film and video and journalism.
 Additionally, Gelardin New Media Center offers free courses in media and technology.

 Joining a school club is another good way to learn more about the industry, develop your skills, and get hands-on experience.
 Become a tutor at the Writing Center or join one of the many campus newspapers or journals: The Hoya, The Voice, GUTV and WGTB Radio.
 You can also participate in a group based on a personal interest and develop your professional skills.
-For example, if you are interested in video production, you could join Georgetown’s chapter of Amnesty International and work on the communications team.
+For example, if you are interested in video production, you could join Georgetown University Women in Leadership and work on the communications team.

 Getting a job on or off campus jobs is another excellent way to build skills that employers value.
 According to a new report from the National Association of Colleges and Employers (NACE), the following are key attributes employers seek in new hires — all qualities Georgetown students have in abundance: